izderadicka/audioserve/docs/deploy.md

 Install machine with latest Ubuntu (20.4, 18.4) (I used current [offering from Oracle](https://www.oracle.com/cloud/free/)).
 Assure you have SSH access to the machine (If you need to learn more about SSH try [this free course](https://www.udemy.com/course/ssh-basics-for-cloud-security/)).

-When logged into host you need to install Docker:  either follow [official guide](https://docs.docker.com/engine/install/ubuntu/) to get latest and greatest Docker or I just installed bundled version via `sudo apt install docker.io`, it was enough.
+When logged into host you need to install Docker:  either follow [official guide](https://docs.docker.com/engine/install/ubuntu/) to get latest and greatest Docker or I just installed bundled version via `sudo apt update && sudo apt install docker.io`, it was enough.
+You'll also need to add your user to docker group with `sudo usermod -a -G docker $(whoami)` and then restart ssh connection for change to take effect.

 Now assure that host has public IP address and address has valid DNS record. (if you do not have domain you can you use free DDNS services like dynu.com or afraid.org - if need to know more about setting free DDNS domain try [this guide](https://www.howtogeek.com/66438/how-to-easily-access-your-home-network-from-anywhere-with-ddns/).